-- 1. Children who are looked after or were previously looked after A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements order, or special guardianship order.
+- Children who are looked after or were previously looked after A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements order, or special guardianship order.
 (See below for definitions of children who are looked after or were previously looked after); - 2.
-Siblings attending Dormers Wells Infant School or Dormers Wells Junior School Children with a brother or sister attending either school at the time of admission (see below for definition of sibling); and - 3.
-Exceptional medical or social need Children for whom it is essential to be admitted to Dormers Wells Infant or Junior School because of exceptional medical and / or social needs of the child or their parent(s) / carer(s), (see below for definitions of definitions of medical or social needs); and - 4.
-Children of staff of the school Children where their parent(s) has been employed by the Academy Trust at the school, for at least two years at the date of application for admission or where the member of staff has been recruited to a vacant post where there is a demonstrable skills shortage (see below for definition of parent); and - 5.
+Siblings Children with a brother or sister attending the academy in years 7 to 11 at the time of admission.
+The sibling link does not apply to students who are attending the sixth form in September 2024. (see below for definition of sibling); and - 3.
+Children of staff of the school Children where their parent(s) has been employed by the academy trust at the school for at least two years at the date of application for admission or where the member of staff has been recruited to a vacant post where there is a demonstrable skills shortage (see below for definition of parent); and - 4.
 Distance from home to school Places are allocated to applicants who live closest to the school.
 This must be the address where parent and child normally live and they must be living there on the closing date for receipt of applications.
 (See below for definition of distance).

-Tie-breaker: If more applications are received in any one criterion than there are places available, the tiebreaker of distance by straight line from the Ordnance Survey address point for the home address to a point in the school determined by the grid references for the centre of the school's postcode.
+Tie-breaker: If more applications are received in any one criterion than there are places available the tiebreaker of distance by straight line from the Ordnance Survey address point for the home address to a point in the school determined by the grid references for the centre of the school's postcode.
 In cases where applicants live equidistant from the preferred school and places cannot be offered to all of the applicants affected, the available place(s) will be allocated using random allocation.